 Why Does Wine Go Bad and How Long Opened Wine Lasts

 One of the most common questions that I get from students in my Introduction to Wine classes is about bad wine.
-People want to know, why does wine go bad, how do you know if a wine has gone bad, and can you do anything to prevent it?
+People want to know, can wine go bad, why does wine go bad, how do you know if a wine has gone bad, and can you do anything to prevent it?

 Why Does Wine Go Bad?